Entanglement, subsystem particle numbers and topology in free fermion systems: Entanglement entropy and subsystem particle number fluctuation

 In order to find a definite relationship between the EE and the variance, one can construct a concave function $f(x)=-\ln x/(1-x)$ for $x\in[0,1]$, and apply the Jensen's inequality

-The equality is taken if and only if $x=1/2$.
+The equality holds if and only if $x=1/2$.
 Equation (\ref{inequ}) enables us to make a lower-bound estimation of the EE

-Thus a lower bound of the EE is given by $s_{0}(k_{y})\equiv(4\ln 2)\cdot \triangle N^{2}_{A}(k_{y})$, which is directly proportional to the particle number fluctuation of subsystem.
-In Fig.~\ref{ee} we plot $s_{ent}(k_{y})$ and $s_{0}(k_{y})$ in the QSH phase, insulator phase, and quantum anomalous Hall phase.
+This inequality is first given in the context of metal~\cite{Klich} and here as a complement, we give a very simple and direct proof.
+From the inequality one can see that a lower bound of the EE is given by $s_{0}(k_{y})\equiv(4\ln 2)\cdot \triangle N^{2}_{A}(k_{y})$, which is directly proportional to the particle number fluctuation of subsystem.
+In Fig.~\ref{ee}, we plot $s_{ent}(k_{y})$ and $s_{0}(k_{y})$ in the QSH phase, insulator phase, and quantum anomalous Hall phase.
 In all the cases, the curves for the particle number fluctuation behave somewhat similarly, and are very close to the corresponding EE.
 This similarity was observed in the non-topological systems lately~\cite{fluc1}, and here we find that the similarity remains to hold for the topologically nontrivial system.
+Moreover, each maximally entangled state with $\varepsilon_{m}=0$ $(\zeta_{m}=1/2)$ existing only in topology phases contributes a maximal value to the subsystem particle number fluctuation and the EE, which cannot be eliminated by adiabatic continuous deformation, which may provides a new way for the probe of topological insulators.